Passion Family Dental North Lakes Tips: What to Do if You Have Dental Emergency

 While you can sometimes prevent dental emergencies by not using your teeth as tools or by being careful with lollies and hard foods, dental emergencies can still pop up, and often at the worst time.

-When an emergency does happen, you should make an appointment with our pracitce, as soon as possible – we can assess the crisis, provide the best possible care, and help you quickly get back to normal life, with a smile!
+When an emergency does happen, you should make an appointment with our practice as soon as possible – we can assess the crisis, provide the best possible care, and help you quickly get back to normal life with a smile!

-We can treat almost any type of dental emergency, and we will do all we can to make you pain-free again.
-But it is also essential that you know what you can do in case of a dental emergency as prompt action can sometimes be difference between keeping a tooth or losing it.
+We can treat almost any type of dental emergency and will do all we can to make you pain-free again.
+But it is also essential to know what you can do in case of a dental emergency, as prompt action can sometimes be the difference between keeping a tooth and losing it.